bd-j/prospector/demo/tutorial.rst

 				      for i in range(mod.ndim)]

 If necessary, one can regenerate models at any position in the posterior chain.
-This requires that we have the sps object used in the fitting to generate models, which we can regenerate using the ``read_results.get_sps()`` method.
+This requires that we have the sps object used in the fitting to generate models, which we can regenerate using the :py:method:`read_results.get_sps` method.

 .. code-block:: python